mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "I'm often told that I say too much of what I mean," he explained, "Some may consider it charming, I suppose."

-"Too many of my generation are afraid to speak their minds," I said.
-"Perhaps they could learn something from you."
+I smiled, understanding his view for once.
+"Too many of my generation are afraid to speak their minds.
+Perhaps they could learn something from you."

 He chortled, "Charming an old man.
 At your age?"
 I laughed.
-It was loud and it was awkward, but I knew a man like him wouldn't mind.
+It was loud and it was awkward, but I didn't mind.

 He began again, "so what brings you to the capital?"
 I froze a bit, surprised that he could guess where I was going.